-Although there is no external documentation to tell us which of the Principall Actors in
+Although there is no external documentation to tell us which of the Principall Actors in Shakespeare's company played the parts of Edmund and Edgar, based on the characters of Iago and Cassio in Othello, written in 1604, they were most likely performed by John Lowin and Henry Condell respectively.
+Both were 30 years of age in 1606 when Lear was performed, and routinely typecast, as was Armin.

-- Shakespeare's company played the parts of Edmund and Edgar, based on the characters of Iago and Cassio in Othello, written in 1604, they were most likely performed by John Lowin and Henry Condell respectively.
-Both were 30 years of age in 1606 when Lear was performed, and routinely typecast, as was Armin. - 2.
-S.D.
+- 2. S.D.
 Gloucester steps between Kent and Edmund] Ed. not in Q, F. Cf., "Let Fraude make as though he would strike him, but let Dissimulation step betwene them" (Robert Wilson, Three Ladies of London, A.iii).
-Unlike a novel, theatre is spatial medium, and the proxemics of the actors (together with other nonverbal forms of communication) must ALWAYS be considered when interpreting what is being said.
-Of course, readers are welcome to disagree with my judgement but they have to stop and think critically about the staging, hence the red-marking.
-A structural paradigm in the narrative is that what first presents as comedy turns to tragedy.
+The proxemics of the actors (together with other nonverbal forms of communication) must always be considered when interpreting the style and meaning of the text.
 Gloucester's unexpected intrusion into Kent's conversation with Edmund is lasso one might expect of Pantalone, who is often depicted as the father to one of the innamorati (the lovers), driven to keep his child and their respective lover apart.
 It is a bit of comic business that draws attention to the stigma of Edmund's illegitimacy.
 Although Gloucester states that he loves his bastard son in equal measure with Edgar, his body language suggests otherwise.
-A few lines later, Edmund overhears him telling Kent, "He hath bin out nine yeares, and away he shall again" (F, 35-6).
-Adultery is held a sin by the Church, and deserving of punishment-a fact Lear addresses in his diatribe on injustice in Act IV.
-(See note IV, v, 113.
-"Die for adultery?"). - S.D.
+A few lines later, Edmund overhears him telling Kent, "He hath bin out nine yeares, and away he shall again" (F, 35-6). - S.D.
 To Edmund] Ed.
 Not in Q, F. A passive reader might assume that Kent is talking to Gloucester, but it is Edmund he wishes to engage in conversation.
-Kent sees him looking intently at the map, and uses it to "break the ice."
-Gloucester does not give his son an opportunity to answer before stepping between them. - 1. affected] favored - 5. equalities are so weigh'd] that the most careful scrutiny of the two shares could not induce either of the dukes to prefer his fellow's portion to his own.
+Edmund is intently studying the map, and Kent wants to "break the ice."
+Gloucester does not give his son an opportunity to answer before comically stepping in between them. - 1. affected] favored - 5. equalities are so weigh'd] that the most careful scrutiny of the two shares could not induce either of the dukes to prefer his fellow's portion to his own.
 In Shakespeare's day, substantial advancements were made in the fields of cartography and surveying.
 The important idea being expressed is that the dukes' territories were drafted using the most advanced scientific knowledge of mathematics and geometry.
 [See Figure 22.]